-Note Each health probe ensures that SUCCESS appears in the returned string.
+Note The health probe ensures that SUCCESS appears in the returned string.
+A SUCCESS response indicates the server is connected to the database and accepting logins.
 If . tokens are not valid on your load balancer, adjust the configured receive string.
 Load balancers that perform a 'contains' comparison with the receive string do not require the . token.

-- 6. In the Probe interval count field, enter a probe interval count.
+- 9. In the Probe interval count field, enter a probe interval count.
 This is the time interval between sending probes during a health check.
-The recommended value is 15 seconds. - 7.
+The recommended value is 15 seconds. - 10.
 In the Pass detect (failed probe) interval field, enter a pass detect count.
 This is the time interval between sending probes during a health check when the server is in a known bad state.
-The recommended value is 30 seconds. - 8.
+The recommended value is 30 seconds. - 11.
 In the Fail detect count field, enter a fail-detail count.
 This is the consecutive number of times a probe must fail before the server is marked as failed.
 The recommended count is two times.
-If you set the Probe interval count to 15 seconds, the load balancer stops sending new connections to the server within 30 seconds of it going down. - 9.
+If you set the Probe interval count to 15 seconds, the load balancer stops sending new connections to the server within 30 seconds of it going down. - 12.
 In the Pass detect count field, enter a pass detect count.
 This is the number of successful responses a probe must produce before the server is marked healthy.
 The recommended count is two times.
-If you set the Pass detect (failed probe) interval to 30 seconds, the load balancer starts to send new connections to the server within one minute of it coming back up. - 10.
+If you set the Pass detect (failed probe) interval to 30 seconds, the load balancer starts to send new connections to the server within one minute of it coming back up. - 13.
 In the Receive timeout for a response count field, enter a receive timeout for a response count.
 This is the amount of time that a server has to return a response during a probe.
 If it does not return a response within the set time, the probe fails.
 The recommended value is five seconds.